It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: TJM Innovations

-Project: TJM was just not able to send accurate invoices and the issue needed to be remedied quickly
+Project: TJM was just not able to send accurate invoices and the issue needed to be remedied, and quickly

 Solutions/Services: DiIntegrator, combined with DiCentral’s hosted EDI translation and routing services (web based EDI – DiWeb)

 Business Impact: TJM Innovations easily imports the day’s purchase orders from DiIntegrator to NetSuite ERP, where the orders and labels are created.
-During its busy season, TJM now easily processes over 1,000 documents a week.
+During its busy season TJM can now easily process over 1000 documents a week.

 Enabler: enVista (Carmel, Ind., www.envistacorp.com)